+4.4.
 Vetting of Minors

-If a person under the age of 18 is identified as one requiring vetting, the applicant will also need to complete a Parental Consent Form (NVB 3) which must be submitted along with the HSI eVetting Invitation and ID Verification Form to allow the vetting to proceed.
+If a person under the age of 18 is identified as one requiring vetting, the applicant will also need Parental Consent which must be submitted along with the application documents to allow the vetting to proceed.
 Applicants who are under 18 must be over 16 to be suitable for vetting.
 Vetting is not permitted for those aged under 16.

+4.5.
 Vetting Charges

-On 29th April 2016, Horse Sport Ireland introduced an administrative charger of €10 per vetting application.
+Horse Sport Ireland have an administrative charger of €20 per vetting application.
 Payment can be made via the Horse Sport Ireland website.

+4.6.
 Verification of Identify

 On the commencement of the National Vetting Bureau Act, the NVB introduced the requirement of an ID Check for each person seeking vetting through them.
-HSI will utilise the services of our Affiliate Children's Officers to enable this happen.
+HSI will utilise the services of our Affiliate Children's Officers and other nominated persons to enable this happen.
 Identification verification of a person applying for vetting will be required at local level before the applicant can access the vetting form and submit it to Horse Sport Ireland for processing with the National Vetting Bureau.

+4.7.
 Re-Vetting

-Horse Sport Ireland Garda Vetting is valid for a five year term.
-All individuals will undergo re-vetting after this five year period (or as determined by HSI as may be required by future circumstances) from the date of the previous vet.
+Horse Sport Ireland Vetting is valid for a four-year term.
+All individuals will undergo re-vetting after this four-year period (or as determined by HSI as may be required by future circumstances) from the date of the previous vet.

-Any existing Horse Sport Ireland applicant may be re-vetted if information concerning an individual's suitability to work with children comes to the attention of an Affiliate Club, Region or Horse Sport Ireland.
+Any existing Horse Sport Ireland applicant may be re-vetted if information concerning an individual's suitability to work with children comes to the attention of an Affiliate Club, Region, or Horse Sport Ireland.

+4.8.
 Break of Service